Mothership (role-playing game)

-Mothership Player's Survival Guide is a science fiction horror role-playing game published by Tuesday Knight Games in 2018.
+Mothership is a science fiction horror tabletop role-playing game with Old School Revival style rules published by indie role-playing game publisher Tuesday Knight Games in 2018.

 Description

-Mothership is an independently produced role-playing game with Old School Revival style rules that marries science fiction and horror.
+Mothership is set in the future when humanity has traveled to interstellar space.
+The horror takes notes of claustrophobia and isolation from the movies Alien (1979) and Event Horizon (1997).

 Character creation

-Players first choose which of four classes their character belongs to: Crew member, Scientist, Android, or Marine.
+Players first choose which of four classes their character belongs to: Teamster, Scientist, Android, or Marine.
 Each class has minor bonuses to attributes, a set of skills, and a special ability.
 The player then rolls six 10-sided dice for each of the character's four attributes: Strength, Speed, Intellect, and Combat.
-The player likewise rolls the same dice to determine the four Resistances: Mind, Mental, Structure, and Endurance.
+The player likewise rolls the same dice to determine the three Saves: Sanity, Fear, and Body.
+The character sheet is designed as a flowchart of rolls and decisions that make character creation straightforward for beginners.

-The players must also create a spaceship, using complex creation rules.
+The players may also create a spaceship, using complex creation rules, though this step is not necessary for one-shots and planet-based gameplay.

 Gameplay

 To determine success or failure of actions, the player must roll a number on percentile dice that is less than the relevant attribute or Resistance.
-For example, if the character has a strength of 33, and attempts an action that requires strength, the player must roll 33 or less on percentile dice for the action to succeed.
+For example, if the character has a strength of 33, and attempts an action that requires strength, the player must roll 32 or less on percentile dice for the action to succeed.
+Failing an action or a save roll triggers a panic check to determine whether the characters can keep their wits under extreme pressure.

 Characters who survive their first session automatically reach second level, and then reach third level after two more sessions.
 Thereafter, progression slows to the point where a character must survive several dozen sessions to gain a level.

 Publication history

-Mothership was designed by Sean McCoy, who was inspired by some of the original science fiction role-playing games such as Metamorphosis Alpha.
+Mothership Player's Survival Guide was designed by Sean McCoy, who was inspired by some of the original science fiction role-playing games such as Metamorphosis Alpha.
 McCoy also provided all the illustrations.
-The 44-page softcover saddle-stapled book was published by Tuesday Knight Games in 2018.
+McCoy explained that Mothership's journey from "online sensation to a real physical product available on store shelves" was "thanks to a dedicated community, including a Discord server with more than 10,000 fans in it."
+McCoy's 44-page softcover saddle-stapled book was published by Tuesday Knight Games in 2018.
 Two years later, a Polish-language edition, Mothership: Przewodnik Przetrwania Gracza, was released in Poland by Tajemnicze RPG.

+Further supplements published in zine format, such as Dead Planet (2018), A Pound of Flesh (2019), and Gradient Descent (2020) provide new settings, adventures and further tools for more sophisticated play.
+Warden's Operations Manual (2024) offers tables to randomize the scenario based on a tool called the T.O.M.B.S cycle (Transgression that awakens the horror, Omens that hints at its arrival, Manifestation where the horror reveals itself to the players, Banishment where the players fight back the horror, Slumber where the horror goes back to slumber for days, years, or eons).